dev6576/Team4-CosmBlockchain/README.md

 }
 ```

-You can monitor the logs of the oracle-service to see the polling in action, or run the below two responses to see how the blockchain handles differnt AML check responses differently.
+You can monitor the logs of the oracle-service to see the polling in action, or run the below two responses to see how the blockchain handles different AML check responses differently.

 ### Oracle Response